pypa/packaging.python.org/source/specifications/source-distribution-format.rst

 ==========================

-The current standard format of source distribution format is identified by the presence of a ``pyproject.toml`` file in the distribution archive.
+The current standard format of source distribution format is identified by the presence of a :file:`pyproject.toml` file in the distribution archive.
 The layout of such a distribution was originally specified in :pep:`517` and is formally documented here.

-There is also the legacy source distribution format, implicitly defined by the behaviour of ``distutils`` module in the standard library, when executing ``setup.py sdist``.
+There is also the legacy source distribution format, implicitly defined by the behaviour of ``distutils`` module in the standard library, when executing :command:`setup.py sdist`.
 This document does not attempt to standardise this format, except to note that if a legacy sdist contains a ``PKG-INFO`` file holding metadata version 2.2 or later, that sdist MUST follow the rules for sdists defined by the metadata specification.